Title I Outreach Programs

 - Up to 5 consecutive presentations may be scheduled per day

-- Breaks between presentations may not exceed an hour
+- Total break time between presentations may not exceed an hour

 - Presenters can teach one grade level and one topic per day